* Dodgers seek early auction of media rights

 * Fox says to defend media rights ownership

-MLB previously opposed Dodgers owner Frank McCourt’s effort to solicit bids for future media rights, valued at about $3 billion, which sparked a lawsuit against the team by News Corp’s Fox subsidiary.
+MLB had earlier opposed Dodgers owner Frank McCourt’s effort to solicit bids for future media rights, valued at about $3 billion, which sparked a lawsuit against the team by News Corp’s Fox subsidiary.

-One person familiar with the situation said getting MLB to remain neutral on the contentious issue of a media rights sale was a major concession to get McCourt to agree to a sale of the storied team in bankruptcy court.
+One person familiar with the situation said that getting the MLB to remain neutral on the contentious issue of a media rights sale was a major concession made by the league to get McCourt to agree to a sale of the storied team in bankruptcy court.